 No sooner do the aliens land than Valerie hurries them over to her Curl Up & Dye beauty salon for emergency electrolysis.
-“I see split ends are universal,” says Val’s boss, Candy Pink (Julie Brown, the cult singer/comedian who co-wrote the script and three of the film’s songs).
+“I see split ends are universal,” says Val’s boss and buddy, Candy Pink (Julie Brown, the cult singer/comedian who co-wrote the script and three of the film’s songs).

-Presto, the ET’s are transformed into the hot hairless bods of Jim Carrey, Damon Wayans and Jeff Goldblum.
+Presto, the red, blue and yellow ET’s are transformed into the hot hairless bods of Jim Carrey, Damon Wayans and Jeff Goldblum.

 The aliens’ language – a mix of space garble and mimicked slang (“We are MTV scum”) – proves ample intellectual stimulation for these Val girls.
 “I can’t believe you’re frenching an alien in front of all these people,” says a shocked Davis when Julie Brown goes gaga over Whiploc.

 Davis astonishes herself later when she lets Goldblum zap her into bed.

 Given the onscreen silliness, Goldblum and Davis – husband and wife offscreen – manage to make an unlikely love story quietly touching.